PapayaResearch/ctag/README.md

 It will generate directories containing logs, results, and experiments.
 The final version of each sound can be found in `experiments`, and `results` contains all the iterations.

 By default, this uses the prompts in `ctag/data/esc50-sounds.txt`.
-To change this, point this property to a different file or pass a string with multiple semicolon-separated prompts.
+To change this, point this field to a different file or pass a string with multiple semicolon-separated prompts.
 You can also override this from the command line:

 ```bash
 # From a prompts.txt file